LChilvers05/PoP-CW1/README.txt

 (See the Dungeon of Doom section for how to play the game)

-Clients can close the console window to disconnect from the server.
+Clients can type EXIT or just close the console window to disconnect from the server.

 Code
 ---